- Home

 Drips and tubes

-- You will be given fluids through a drip (also called an intravenous or IV infusion) until you can start eating and drinking again.
+- You will be given fluids through a drip (also called an intravenous or IV infusion) until you can start drinking and eating.
 You may need a drip for a few days.

 - You may also have other tubes – from your bladder to drain urine (catheter) or from your abdomen to drain fluid from around the surgical area.

-- Your health care team will encourage you to walk the day after the surgery.
+- Your treatment team will encourage you to walk the day after the surgery.

 - A physiotherapist will teach you breathing or coughing exercises to help keep your lungs clear.
 This will reduce the risk of getting a chest infection.

-- Gentle exercise has been shown to help people manage some of the common side effects of treatment and speed up a return to usual activities.
+- Gentle exercise has been shown to help people manage some of the common side effects of treatment and help them return to their usual activities faster.

 View the Cancer Council NSW editorial policy.